VijayKumarDVK96/simple-js-tic-tac-toe-game/README.md

 **DEMO :** https://sprightly-figolla-93fcb8.netlify.app/

-Developed a responsive website for Tic Tac Toe with Javascript where 2 user can play the game X and O.
+Developed a responsive website for Tic Tac Toe with JavaScript where 2 users can play the game X and O who matches the pattern horizontally, vertically, or diagonally wins.

 > **Technologies used:** HTML, CSS, JS, Bootstrap